kubermatic/docs/content/kubermatic/master/cheat_sheets/etcd/backup-and-restore/_index.en.md

       s3BucketName: ""
       # S3Endpoint is the S3 API endpoint to use for backup and restore.
 Defaults to s3.amazonaws.com.
       s3Endpoint: ""
-    # BackupDeleteContainer is the container used for deleting etcd snapshots from a backup location.
-    backupDeleteContainer: ""
 ```

 {{% notice note %}}